Semi-infinite highest weight categories: Introduction

 \section{Introduction}

 Highest weight categories were introduced by Cline, Parshall and Scott \cite{CPS} in order to provide an axiomatic framework encompassing a number of important examples which had previously arisen in representation theory.
-In the first part of this article, we give a detailed exposition of two semi-infinite generalizations, which we call {\em lower finite} and {\em upper finite highest weight categories}.
-Lower finite highest weight categories were already included in the original work of Cline, Parshall and Scott (although our terminology is different).
-Well-known examples include the category $\Rep(G)$ of finite-dimensional rational representations of a connected reductive algebraic group.
-Upper finite highest weight categories have also appeared in the literature in many examples, and an appropriate axiomatic framework was sketched out by Elias and Losev in \cite[$\S$6.1.2]{EL}.
-However there are plenty of subtleties, so a full treatment seems desirable.
+In the first part of this article, we give a detailed exposition of two semi-infinite variants, which we call {\em lower finite} and {\em upper finite highest weight categories}.
+Lower finite highest weight categories were already included in the original work of Cline, Parshall and Scott, although they did not use this language.
+Well-known examples include the category $\Rep(G)$ of finite-dimensional rational representations of a (connected) reductive algebraic group.
+On the other hand, the upper finite highest weight categories studied here do not fit into the locally Artinian framework of \cite{CPS}.
+Nevertheless, there are many examples of upper finite highest weight categories already in the literature, often of a diagrammatic nature, and an appropriate axiomatic framework was sketched out by Elias and Losev in \cite[$\S$6.1.2]{EL}.
+There are plenty of subtleties, so a full treatment seems desirable.

 Then, in the next part, we extend Ringel duality to the semi-infinite setting: